sveltejs/svelte/site/content/blog/2021-09-01-whats-new-in-svelte-september-2021.md

 If you'd like to help, please consider working on any of the [1.0 milestone issues](https://github.com/sveltejs/kit/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0).

-The focus this past month was on continuing iron out any kinks with well over 100 PRs merged.
+The focus this past month was on continuing to iron out any kinks, with well over 100 PRs merged.
 A few new features went in as well...

 - SvelteKit will now detect if a prerendered app is trying to access a query parameter and return an error instead of failing silently ([#2104](https://github.com/sveltejs/kit/pull/2104))
 - `adapter-node` now lets you [add the Kit middleware to your own server](https://kit.svelte.dev/faq#integrations) for use with other middleware.
 You can also [add middleware in dev mode](https://kit.svelte.dev/faq#how-do-i-use-x-with-sveltekit-how-do-i-use-middleware) with more improvements to come in this area